 1. Address any concerns quickly, especially maintenance issues

 An unhappy tenant probably isn't going to be jumping to sign a two-year lease extension, right?
-And tenants who have been trying to get their garbage disposal fixed for three weeks only to be met with unanswered calls and tools surrounding home to make repairsemails probably aren't very happy.
+And tenants who have been trying to get their garbage disposal fixed for three weeks only to be met with unanswered calls and emails probably aren't very happy.
 Therefore, landlords and property managers should always strive to address maintenance issues at rental properties as soon as possible.
 This will ensure the tenant that you care about the home they live in as well as their personal satisfaction and wellbeing.
 What if an issue can't be handled immediately?
 Communicate that information and, if possible, provide alternative solutions in the meantime.
 If tenants are confident that their landlord is doing his or her best to remediate an issue, they are much more likely to be satisfied with both their home and the person who is managing it.

 2. Understand what tenants are looking for in a long-term rental